 FTP is a popular file transfer method that has been around longer than the world wide web—and it hasn’t changed much since it’s invention.
 Back then, it was usually assumed that internet activity was not malicious, so FTP wasn’t created as a secure file transfer protocol to deal with the kind of cybersecurity threats we now see in the news every day.

 FTP exchanges data using two separate channels known as the command channel and data channel.
 With FTP, both channels are unencrypted, leaving any data sent over these channels vulnerable to being intercepted and read.

-Even if a man-in-the-middle attack is a risk that you are personally willing to take, industry regulations such as PCI DSS, HIPAA, and others require data transfers to be encrypted.
+Even if a man-in-the-middle attack is a risk that you are personally willing to take, industry requirements such as PCI DSS, HIPAA, and others require data transfers to be encrypted.
 Unfortunately, despite escalating security risks and the high cost of non-compliance, FTP is actually growing in popularity.

 Concern about internet security grew during the 1990s.
 In response, Netscape created the Secure Sockets Layer (SSL, now known as TLS) protocol to protect communications over a network.
 SSL was applied to FTP to create FTPS.
 Like FTP, FTPS uses two connections: a command channel and a data channel.
 You can choose to encrypt both connections or only the data channel.

 FTPS authenticates your connection using a user ID and password, a certificate, or both.
 When connecting to a trading partner's FTPS server, your FTPS client will first check if the server's certificate is trusted.
 The certificate is considered trusted if either the certificate was signed by a known certificate authority (CA) or if the certificate was self-signed by your partner and you have a copy of their public certificate in your trusted key store.
 Your partner may also require that you supply a certificate when you connect to them.
 If your certificate isn’t signed by a third-party CA, your partner may allow you to self-sign your certificate, sending them the public portion beforehand to load into their trusted key store.

 User ID authentication can be used with any combination of certificate and/or password authentication.